neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 - `minecraft:equipmentment_drops`: Modifies the chance of equipment dropping from an entity killed by this weapon.
 Used by Looting.

 ## Location Based Effect Components
-[Location Based Effect Components] are components that define behavior that requires context from the level.
+[Location Based Effect Components] are components that contain an `EnchantmentLocationBasedEffect`.
+These components define actions to take that need to know where in the level the wielder of the enchantment is.
+They operate using two major methods: `EnchantmentEntityEffect#onChangedBlock`, which is called when the enchanted item is equipped and when the wielder changes their `BlockPos`, and `onDeactivate`, which is called when the enchanted item is removed.

 Custom `EnchantmentLocationBasedEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_LOCATION_BASED_EFFECT_TYPE`.

-Overriding `EnchantmentEntityEffect#onChangedBlock` allows for the subclass to do something whenever the wielder's BlockPos changes.
+### Vanilla Enchantment Location Based Effects
+- `minecraft:all_of`: Runs a list of entity effects in sequence.
+- `minecraft:apply_mob_effect`: Applies a status effect to the affected mob.
+- `minecraft:damage_entity`: Does damage to the affected entity.
+This stacks with attack damage if in an attacking context.
+- `minecraft:damage_item`: Damages this item's durability.
+- `minecraft:explode`: Summons an explosion.
+- `minecraft:ignite`: Sets the entity on fire.
+- `minecraft:play_sound`: Plays a specified sound.
+- `minecraft:replace_block`: Replaces a block at a given offset.
+- `minecraft:replace_disk`: Replaces a disk of blocks.
+- `minecraft:run_function`: Runs a specified [datapack funcion].
+- `minecraft:set_block_properies`: Modifies the block state properties of the specified block.
+- `minecraft:spawn_particles`: Spawns a particle.
+- `minecraft:summon_entity`: Summons an entity.

 ### Vanilla Location Based Effect Component Types
 #### Defined as `DataComponentType<List<ConditionalEffect<EnchantmentLocationBasedEffect>>>`
 - `minecraft:location_changed`: Runs a Location Based Effect when the wielder's Block Position changes and when this item is equipped.
 Used by Frost Walker and Soul Speed.

 ### Entity Effect Components
-[Entity Effect Components] are components that contain an `EnchantmentEntityEffect`, and are used to implement enchantments that directly affect an entity or the level.
+[Entity Effect Components] are Location Based Effect Components that contain an `EnchantmentEntityEffect` (an extension of `EnchantmentLocationBasedEffect`).
+These are used to implement enchantments that directly affect an entity or the level.
+These override `EnchantmentLocationBasedEffect#onChangedBlock` to run `EnchantmentEntityEffect#apply` instead; this `apply` method is also directly invoked in various parts of the codebase.

-Custom `EnchantmentEntityEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_ENTITY_EFFECT_TYPE`, and their behavior is dictated by the implementation of their `EnchantmentEntityEffect#apply` method.
+Custom `EnchantmentEntityEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_ENTITY_EFFECT_TYPE`.

 Here is an example of the JSON definition of one such component from the Fire Aspect enchantment:
 ```json5